-Dose and target glucose levels — In neonates who receive insulin therapy, regular insulin (100 units/mL) is usually diluted in normal saline to a concentration of 0.1 units/mL.
+Dose and target glucose levels — In neonates who receive insulin therapy, regular insulin (100 units/mL) is used and is usually diluted in normal saline to a concentration of 0.1 units/mL.
 In some centers, concentration of 0.5 units/mL is used.

 As glucose tolerance improves, the insulin infusion should be tapered and discontinued to avoid hypoglycemia.
 In general, reductions in the insulin infusion rate can be made more rapidly than can increases.

 Adherence of insulin to plastic tubing — Plastic tubing used for infusion should be primed with insulin for at least 20 minutes before treatment because insulin nonspecifically binds to the tubing, resulting in decreased availability to the patient.
-In one report, recovery of insulin from effluent of primed polyvinyl chloride tubing at a flow rate of 0.2 mL/h was greater at one, two, four, and eight hours (42, 85, 91, and 95 versus 22, 38, 67, and 75 percent, respectively) compared to unprimed tubing .
+In one report, recovery of insulin from effluent of primed polyvinyl chloride tubing at a flow rate of 0.2 mL/hour was greater at one, two, four, and eight hours compared with unprimed tubing (42, 85, 91, and 95 versus 22, 38, 67, and 75 percent, respectively) .

 Monitoring — The blood glucose concentration should be monitored within 30 minutes to one hour of the start of the infusion and after any change in the rate of glucose or insulin infusion.
 Glucose concentration should be monitored hourly until stable, and then less frequently.

 Our approach — Blood glucose concentration should be monitored in all infants receiving intravenous glucose infusions.
 For most infants, daily monitoring is recommended until blood glucose concentration is stable.
-For ELBW, for stressed or septic infants, or for those receiving insulin infusion, more frequent monitoring is needed.
+For ELBW, stressed, or septic infants, or those receiving insulin infusion, more frequent monitoring is needed.

 ●In infants with blood glucose concentration greater than 180 to 200 mg/dL (10 to 11.1 mmol/L), the glucose infusion rate should be decreased; this should be done by decreasing the concentration of infused glucose, as long as it does not go below 5 percent.

 ●Insulin therapy should be considered in neonates with persistent hyperglycemia (blood glucose >200 to 250 mg/dL [11.1 to 13.9 mmol/L]) despite reductions in glucose infusion rate, and in infants who fail to thrive because of decreased glucose infusion rates resulting in reduced caloric intake.
 Therapy is initially administered as a bolus of insulin administered via a syringe pump over 15 minutes as a dose between 0.05 and 0.1 units/kg.
 (See 'Dose and target glucose levels' above.)

 Continuous insulin infusion should be considered in infants with persistent hyperglycemia (blood glucose >200 to 250 mg/dL [11.1 to 13.9 mmol/L]) despite reductions in glucose infusion rate and after administering three insulin boluses.
-Infusion begins at a rate between 0.01 to 0.05 units/kg per hour and is adjusted in small increments up to a maximum rate of 0.1 units/kg per hour to maintain blood glucose levels between 150 to 200 mg/dL.
+Infusion begins at a rate between 0.01 and 0.05 units/kg per hour, and is adjusted in small increments up to a maximum rate of 0.1 units/kg per hour to maintain blood glucose levels between 150 and 200 mg/dL.
 In the very preterm ill neonate, insulin may be given safely as long as the glucose concentration is monitored frequently because of the relatively wide heterogeneous response that occurs with intravenous administration.
 (See 'Insulin therapy' above.)

 SUMMARY AND RECOMMENDATIONS — Increased blood glucose levels (>125 mg/dL [6.9 mmol/L) are often seen in neonates, especially in preterm infants who receive glucose infusions as parenteral nutrition.
-With marked hyperglycemia defined as glucose concentration exceeding 180 mg/dL (10 mmol/L), there is a marked increase in plasma osmolality resulting in osmotic diuresis and potential cellular injury due to significant fluid shifts.
 (See "Parenteral nutrition in premature infants", section on 'Glucose'.)

 ●Although the mechanisms are uncertain, it is speculated that the increased risk of hyperglycemia in preterm infants compared with term infants is due to poorer insulin response, incomplete suppression of hepatic glucose production, and increased secretions of counterregulatory hormones associated with stress.
 (See 'Pathogenesis' above.)

-●In general, neonatal hyperglycemia is caused by the administration of parenteral glucose, especially in very low birth weight infants (birth weight below 1500 g).
+●In general, neonatal hyperglycemia is caused by the administration of parenteral glucose, especially in very low birth weight infants (birth weight <1500 g).
 Other contributing conditions include stress response to critical illness, sepsis, and drugs associated with hyperglycemia, such as phenytoin and glucocorticoids.
-Rarely is neonatal hyperglycemia due to neonatal diabetes mellitus, which is caused by mutations in genes that encode for proteins that are involved with insulin release from the pancreatic beta-cell.
+Rarely is neonatal hyperglycemia due to neonatal diabetes mellitus, which is caused by mutations in genes that encode for proteins that are involved with insulin release from the pancreatic beta cells.
 (See 'Causes' above.)

-•In neonates receiving parenteral glucose infusion, the glucose infusion rate should be reduced by decreasing the concentration of infused glucose, as long as it does not go below 5 percent.
+•In neonates receiving parenteral glucose infusion, the glucose infusion rate should be reduced by decreasing the concentration of infused glucose, as long as the dextrose concentration does not go below 5 percent.
 (See 'Reduction of glucose infusion rate' above.)

 •Insulin therapy should be considered in neonates with persistent hyperglycemia (blood glucose >200 to 250 mg/dL [11.1 to 13.9 mmol/L]) despite reductions in glucose infusion rate and in infants who fail to thrive because of reduced caloric intake.
 Therapy is initially administered as a bolus of insulin administered via a syringe pump over 15 minutes as a dose between 0.05 and 0.1 units/kg.
 (See 'Routine early insulin therapy' above.)

 •Initiate enteral feeds as soon as possible.